Battle of Shubra Khit: Land battle

 The Mameluke line was contagious and extended from the west bank of the Nile out to the desert, making a slight circle around the flank of the French army; which was arrayed in divisional oblongs along the bank.
 The sight of the Mamelukes presented a dazzling spectacle to the French, Napoleon later remembered "how the sun touched their helmets and coats of mail, making their fine line glimmer in all its brilliance."
 Another observer, cavalry officer Desvernois, wrote; It was a magnificent sight.
 In the distance, the desert beneath the blue sky, before us these beautiful Arab steeds, sumptuously harnessed, snorting, neighing, prancing lightly and gracefully beneath their martial riders, who were covered with dazzling arms inlaid with gold and jewels.
 They were clad in varied brilliantly-colored costumes, some wearing turbans bedecked with egret feathers, others wearing golden helmets, armed with sabers, lances, maces, spears, rifles, axes and daggers, each with three double-barreled pistols, two attached by cord to the twin pommels of their saddle, the other tucked into a belt on the left side of their stomach.
 Napoleon and the French knew nothing of what to expect from the Mamelukes or their tactics.
 The Mamelukes had maintained a formidable and fearsome reputation in Europe, particularly in France, for hundreds of years, owing to the crushing defeat they had inflicted on St. Louis' crusade during the thirteenth century.
 Napoleon ordered his divisions to form up their giant divisional oblong formations; this time six ranks deep instead of the usual three as a precaution against unforeseen Mameluke tactics.
 The rectangles had a small group of cavalry and baggage in the center, with artillery placed at each corner.
 These oblongs were 300 yards wide at the front and 50 yards on the sides, with cannons posted at the corners, commanding 180 degree firing arcs.

 For about the first three hours, the Mamelukes circled the rectangles, looking for a place to attack.
-During what seemed to be an unending suspense after the armies had formed up, tensions had risen very highly among the French ranks.
+During what seemed to be an unending suspense after the armies had formed up, tensions had grown high among the French ranks.
 At the same time, the French observed groups of Mamelukes galloping along the lines, encouraging the men.
 At this juncture, some disorganized and disordered groups of Mamelukes emerged from the ranks and began charging the French squares.
-These horsemen pulled up to the French ranks, some charging while others searched in vain for any opening in the French ranks, being picked off by French sharpshooters as they galloped through the French army.
-They finally beat a sullen retreat from among the French formations back to their line.
+These horsemen pulled up to the French ranks, some charging, while others searched in vain for any opening in the French ranks.
+They were picked off by French sharpshooters as they galloped through the French army, before finally beating a sullen retreat from among the French formations back to their line.